Study guide: fourth edition

 On completion of this subject, you should be able to:

-- understand the key administrative components of the Australia taxation system and the basic principles of Australia income tax, fringe benefit tax and goods and services taxation legislation
+- understand the key administrative components of the Australian taxation system and the basic principles of Australian income tax, fringe benefit tax and goods and services taxation legislation

 - analyse, discuss and resolve issues relating to the determination of assessable income and allowable deductions